Thomas B. Stanley: Politics

 As the Great Depression began, Henry County voters elected Stanley to represent them (part time) in the Virginia House of Delegates.
 Re-elected multiple times, he served from 1930 to 1946, and fellow delegates elected him their speaker from 1942 to 1946.
 After the end of World War II, voters elected Stanley to the U.S. House of Representatives, where he represented Virginia's 5th district from November 5, 1946, until February 3, 1953, when Stanley resigned on to run for Virginia's governor.
 Fellow Byrd Organization loyalist and former Virginia Governor William M. Tuck succeeded to the seat.

+Stanley's turn as a federal representative was facilitated by the appointment of Democratic incumbent Thomas Burch to take an interim appointment to the U.S. Senate seat vacated by the death of Carter Glass.
+Stanley handily won the primary over another legislator.
+This constituted election to the 79th Congress, but that body having adjourned, Stanley was not sworn in until the start of the 80th Congress in 1947, which was won without Republican opposition.
+He was nominated without opposition and elected to the subsequent three congresses without a Republican opponent.
+Stanley achieved chairship of a standing committee in only his third term, though only the housekeeping Committee on House Administration.

-The Byrd Organization selected Stanley to be the Democratic candidate for governor of Virginia in 1953, and he won the Democratic primary.
+The Byrd Organization, having turned him aside three times since 1941, finally selected Stanley to be the Democratic candidate for governor of Virginia in 1953.
+He resigned from the House one month after beginning his fourth term.
+He won the Democratic primary.
 In the general election, Stanley handily defeated Republican Theodore Roosevelt Dalton and Independent Howard Carwile.
 He served as the governor of Virginia from 1954 to 1958.
 As governor, Stanley improved the administration of state hospitals and increased funding to mental hospitals and public schools.